DenverArtMuseum/mayer-2023/content/pope.md

 {% figure 'pope-fig-7' %}

-Kuh’s first installation in the Gallery of Art Interpretation was an “explanatory exhibition” that complemented the Art Institute’s 1944 exhibition on José Guadalupe Posada, the first large-scale presentation of the artist’s work in the United States (fig. 7).[^13] Described as a “condensed introductory show to familiarize patrons with the background and technique of the artist represented in the main exhibition halls,” Kuh’s exhibition provided a foundation for the general public to approach the work of Posada, a largely unknown artist.
+Kuh’s first installation in the Gallery of Art Interpretation was an “explanatory exhibition” that complemented the Art Institute’s 1944 exhibition on José Guadalupe Posada (1852–1913), the first large-scale presentation of the artist’s work in the United States (fig. 7).[^13] Described as a “condensed introductory show to familiarize patrons with the background and technique of the artist represented in the main exhibition halls,” Kuh’s exhibition provided a foundation for the general public to approach the work of Posada, a largely unknown artist.

 Kuh’s exhibition posed the question: “Who is Posada?”
 To answer, Kuh created a free-flowing space—designed with Bauhaus architect Ludwig Mies van der Rohe—organized around a series of explanatory ideas.
 The installation visually engaged with the audience using “blow-ups, photographs, actual objects, diagrams, and, of course, original prints” and included a variety of objects from Mexico’s past and present.[^14] Highlighting Posada’s engagement with Mexican culture, the exhibition included works of art from the country’s popular and ancient traditions; however, because the Art Institute did not have a collection of significant pre-Columbian works, several objects had to be borrowed from Chicago’s Field Museum of Natural History, including an [Aztec Coiled Rattlesnake](https://collections-anthropology.fieldmuseum.org/catalogue/1278172) (48126).[^15]

 ## The Eduard Gaffron Collection

 With her experience working with non-Western objects, Kuh understood the significance when she learned of an opportunity for the museum to acquire one of the largest collections of ancient Andean art in private hands: the Eduard Gaffron Collection.
 In late 1948, Kuh met Dr. Hans Gaffron, then an associate professor at the University of Chicago, who told her about his father’s collection, which he and his sister, Mercedes Gaffron, had inherited upon his death in 1931.
 Informed of the family’s desire to determine the future of the collection, Kuh encouraged Hans to write to Rich, the Art Institute’s director.
-This was the catalyst that led to the museum’s purchase of the famed Gaffron Collection and, ultimately, the establishment of a new department dedicated to Primitive Art.[^16]
+This was the catalyst that led to the museum’s purchase of the famed Gaffron Collection and, ultimately, the establishment of a new department dedicated to primitive art.[^16]

 {% figure 'pope-fig-8', 'is-pulled-left' %}